rlivingsus/misc/standaloneBooks.md

 - Tuchman, Barbara: March of Folly: From Troy to Vietnam; The Guns of August
 - Tuhovsky, Ian: The Art of Reading People (kindle)
 - Turnbull, Cadwell: The Lesson
+- Tyson, Neil deGrasse: Astrophysics for Peole in a Hurry
 - Urschel, John: Mind & Matter
 - Vance, Jack: The Eyes of the Overworld
 - Vann, David: A Mile Down